-14.3 For each type of resource and/or benefit to be leveraged in the upcoming year that will meet the requirements of 45 C.F.R. \hat{A} § 96.87(d)(2)(iii),describe the following:
+14.3 For each type of resource and/or benefit to be leveraged in the upcoming year that will meet the requirements of 45 C.F.R. § 96.87(d)(2)(iii), describe the following:

 Resource What is the type of resource or benefit ?
 What is the source(s) of the resource ?
 How will the resource be integrated and coordinated with LIHEAP?
 1 Margin-Over-Rack and Oil Discounts Programs Joe-4-Oil Heating Oil Utility Discount Rates Combined Fuel Funds United Way Special Fund Weatherization Support DHCD - Heating oil at discounted or below market prices.
 Citizens Energy Corporation Investor-owned Utility Companies.
 Local Administering Agencies United Way of Massachusetts Bay In-kind contributions and funding from utility companies, property owners and contractors.
 All LIHEAP eligible heating oil customers receive deliveries at pre-determined prices.
-Referrals for free heating oil delivery arecoordinated by LAAs for certain eligible households.
+Referrals for free heating oil delivery is coordinated by LAAs for certain eligible households.
 All income eligible LIHEAP applicants receive discounts on their utility bills.
 LAAs use their combined fuel funds to assist certain LIHEAP eligible and over-income households.
-LIHEAP eligible households can receive an additional benefit to pay for home heating costs.
+LIHEAP eligible households can receive an additional benefit.
 Certain LIHEAP eligible households can also receive utility-funded weatherization support.
-Supplemental State Allocation Although LIHEAP is a federal block grant program, the Massachusetts State As outlined in the Chapter 169 of the Acts of 2008, AN ACT RELATIVE TO GREEN COMMUNITIES, SECTION 106 of the Massachusetts General Law, DHCD is required to submit a report to the Massachusetts LegislatureÂs Joint Committee on Telecommunication and Utilities by October 1 of each year.
-The act states, the department of housing and community development shall make recommendations regarding what supplemental state funds, if any, shall be expended for the federal Low-income Home Energy Assistance Program, under 42 U.S.C. § 8621 et seq., for the purpose of assisting low-income elders, working families and other households with the purchase of heating oil, propane, natural gas, electricity and other primary or secondary
+2 Supplemental State Allocation Although LIHEAP is a federal block grant program, the Massachusetts State Legislature from time to time has allocated supplemental funds to provide home energy As outlined in the Chapter 169 of the Acts of 2008, AN ACT RELATIVE TO GREEN COMMUNITIES, SECTION 106 of the Massachusetts General Law, DHCD is required to submit a report to the Massachusetts LegislatureÂs Joint Committee on Telecommunication and Utilities by October 1 of each year.
+The act states, Âthe department of housing and community development shall make recommendations regarding what supplemental state funds, if any, shall be expended for the federal Low-income Home Energy Assistance Program, under 42 U.S.C. § 8621 et seq., for the purpose of assisting low-income elders, working families and other households with the purchase of heating oil, propane, natural gas, electricity and other primary or secondary heating sources; provided, however, that any recommended expenditures in addition to any federal funding shall be made in Federal LIHEAP benefit can be augmented using state appropriated funds.